Shivendra Agrawal

 Boulder, Colorado

-About myself: I am a 5th year CS Ph.D. student with Prof. Bradley Hayes at CU Boulder.
+About myself: I am a final year CS Ph.D. student with Prof. Bradley Hayes at CU Boulder.
 I am interested in Robotics, Accessibility, and Human Robotics Interaction (HRI) and unifying them to create real-world Assistive Technology.
-My thesis involves developing robotic systems that can assist people with visual impairments in performing daily tasks more independently by providing long-term and fine-grain guidance.
+My thesis involves creating foundational methods that enable assistive systems to utilize rich social and semantic cues to support visually impaired individuals.
+I enjoy teaching and mentoring students and have been fortunate to receive multiple Outstanding TA awards and Instructor awards for excellence in teaching.

 Other interests: I enjoy playing tennis a lot (like a lot!!).
 On good sunny days, I also like to bike and run in the lovely city of Boulder.
 (Bonus) Boulder Creek Path Fall view through my bike.
 I also like to explore local food and beverages.